DecisionsDev/decisions-on-kafka/Readme.md

 According to the sub-scenario we'll use one or many Client Application sending one or many payload to one or many business Application. the client Application is a J2SE Applications which sends a payload with information about the Borrower and a Loan Request, and wait for the approval or a reject of his loan request.
-The business Application is a J2SE ODM execution server in Memory application, which execute the payload against ODM loan validation sample and then return a result which should be approved or reject to J2SE Client Application
+The business Application is a J2SE ODM execution server in Memory application, which execute the payload against ODM loan validation sample ruleset and then return a result which should be approved or reject to J2SE Client Application

-### Sub-scenario 1 :
+### Sub-scenario 1 : N Client Applications Sending payload to Business Application and waiting for the result
+The goal of this sub-scenario is to show each client Application got the right answer for his payload

 * Run the project locally.
 `$ mvn clean install -Dmessage="yourMessage" -DtopicName="topicName" -Dserverurl="yourkafkahost:9092" -Dgroupid="ConsumerGroupid"`